-A student who has been dismissed for academic reasons set forth in this policy may submit a 'Petition for Readmission' form at Enrollment Services after consulting with his/her advisor.
+A student who has been dismissed at any time for academic reasons set forth in this policy may submit a 'Petition for Readmission' form at Enrollment Services after consulting with their advisor.

-If the petition is approved, the student will be readmitted on academic probation and will remain on probation until the student's overall college level GPA exceeds 2.0.
+If the petition is approved by the Associate Dean of Enrollment Services, the student will be readmitted on academic probation and will remain on probation until the student's cumulative college level GPA exceeds 2.0.